mnp-club/Number_Theory_and_Cryptography_Workshop/Cryptography/README.md

 The [*Demo Session*](Demo%20Session.ipynb) notebook will be used in conjunction with the Day 3 of the workshop.
 The Slides will be uploaded soon, so keep tabs on that to get the full picture.

 [*RSA Assignment*](RSA%20Assignment.ipynb) includes 7 questions out which the answers for the first 3 lie scattered around in the content that was covered.
-Only the last 4 will count towards meeting the certification requirements and you required to solve (and submit) atleast 2 of those.
+Only the last 4 will count towards meeting the certification requirements and you are required to solve (and submit) atleast 2 of those.
 Of course, googl-ing the answer is the easy way out :(

 <!--
 Contributors: Aravind Bharathi